Artheau/SpriteSomething/resources/app/snes/metroid3/FAQ.md

 ### How can I keep Samus, but get the new animations, like screw attack without space jump, and the restored crystal flash?

 - File/Open.
 Choose `samus.png`.
+- *Or*, using the Bundle menu, select SNES -> Super Metroid -> Samus.
 - Export/Inject into Game File.

 ### How can I get the new screw attack without space jump, but keep everything else exactly the way it was, even down to the broken walljump elbowpads and missing scanlines?